jackichh/youtube-video-downloader/README.md

 # YouTube Video Downloader GUI

-A simple Python desktop app with a graphical interface to download YouTube videos, select video and audio formats, and optionally merge them using `ffmpeg`.
+A simple Python desktop app with a graphical interface to download YouTube videos, select video and audio formats using `yt-dlp`, and optionally merge them using `ffmpeg`.

 ---